nshobert/Spectra-Contraster/README.md

 # ASCE 7 Response Spectra Comparison Tool

 ## Overview
-This tool is designed for engineers and researchers to compare ASCE 7-22 response spectra.
-It enables users to input specific geographic coordinates (latitude and longitude) and select from various Site Classes (A, B, BC, C, CD, D, DE, E) to view and compare response spectra.
-The tool provides interactive visualizations, a simple map for location verification, and the ability to generate and download a 'maximum envelope' spectrum.
+This tool is designed for users to compare the ASCE 7-22 response spectra for a given average shear wave velocity, Vs100, that was measured or estimated by correlation.
+Users can input specific geographic coordinates (latitude and longitude) and select various other inputs and the tool will retrieve the spectral ordinates from the USGS.
+The tool provides interactive visualizations, a simple map for location verification, and the ability to download the spectra of interest.
 ## Features
 - **Data Scraping**: Automatically scrapes spectral ordinate data from the [USGS Seismic Design Web Services](https://earthquake.usgs.gov/ws/designmaps/) website.
-- **User Input**: Allows users to input latitude and longitude and select Site Classes, risk category, and other inputs.
+- **User Input**: Allows users to input latitude and longitude and risk category, and other inputs.
 - **Interactive Plots**: Visualize the spectral data for easy comparison.
 - **Map Integration**: Provides a geographic map to validate the selected location.
-- **Maximum Envelope Spectrum**: Generates a spectrum composed of the maximum values across selected spectra.
+- **Maximum Envelope Spectrum**: Generates a spectrum composed of the Vs100, 1.3*Vs100, and Vs100/1.3 as required for estimated shear wave velocity profiles.
-- **Data Download**: Enables users to download the spectral ordinates of selected classes.
+- **Data Download**: Enables users to download the spectral ordinates of the spectra of interest.

 ## Usage
 Access the app with the URL below.
 Directions for its use are displayed there.

-**To use the app**: https://spectra-plotter.streamlit.app/
+**To use the app**: [Spectra Comparison Tool](link.com).

 ## Modify the Code